arestarh/PowerShell-Docs/reference/3.0/PSWorkflow/New-PSWorkflowExecutionOption.md

 ### -AllowedActivity
 Specifies the activities that are permitted to run in the session.

-Enter namespace-qualified activity names, such as "Microsoft.Powershell.HyperV.Activities.*".
+Enter namespace-qualified activity names, such as "Microsoft.Powershell.HyperV.Activities.<em>".
 Wildcard characters are supported.
-The default value, **PSDefaultActivities**, includes the built-in Windows Workflow Foundation activities and the activities that represent the Windows PowerShell Core cmdlets.
+The default value, **PSDefaultActivities</em>*, includes the built-in Windows Workflow Foundation activities and the activities that represent the Windows PowerShell Core cmdlets.

 ```yaml
 Type: String[]